-- (1) Upon becoming a reporting issuer in a jurisdiction of Canada an issuer must file in that jurisdiction a technical report for each mineral property material to the issuer. - Subsection (1) does not apply if the issuer is a reporting issuer in a jurisdiction of Canada and subsequently becomes a reporting issuer in another jurisdiction of Canada. - (3) Subsection (1) does not apply if - (a) the issuer previously filed a technical report for the property; - at the date the issuer becomes a reporting issuer, there is no new material scientific or technical information concerning the subject property not included in the previously filed technical report; and - the previously filed technical report meets any independence requirements under section 5.3.
+- (1) Upon becoming a reporting issuer, in a jurisdiction of Canada an issuer must file in that jurisdiction a technical report for acach mineral project on each property material to the issuer. - Subsection (1) does not apply if the issuer is a reporting issuer in a jurisdiction of Canada and subsequently becomes a reporting issuer in another jurisdiction of Canada. - Subsection (1) does not apply if - the issuer previously filed a technical report for the property; - at the date the issuer becomes a reporting issuer, there is no new material scientific or technical information concerning the subject property not included in the previously filed technical report; and - the previously filed technical report meets any independence requirements under section 5.3.

-Obligation to File a Technical Report in Connection with Certain Written 4.2.
-Disclosure about Mineral Projects on Material Properties
+Obligation to File a Technical Report in Connection with Certain Written Disclosure About Mineral Projects on Material Properties